Tony Ferguson: Boxing career

-In January 2025, Ferguson was among names for a potential boxing bout against English megastar KSI after his bout with English footballer Wayne Bridge fell through.
+In January 2025, Ferguson was among names for a potential boxing bout against English influencer KSI after his bout with English footballer Wayne Bridge fell through.
 Ferguson revealed he turned down the offer to face Dillon Danis on the then announced GFL event in May.

-Ferguson vs Papi
+Ferguson vs. Papi

 On July 5, 2025, Ferguson stated that he had a bout in boxing scheduled for August 30.
 Two weeks later, it was announced that Ferguson would face Filipino influencer Salt Papi for the MFB interim middleweight title, headlining Misfits 22 – Ring of Thrones alongside Darren Till vs Luke Rockhold at the Manchester Arena in Manchester, England.
 Ferguson won the championship by technical knockout in the third round.

-Ferguson vs Spencer
+Ferguson vs. Spencer

 On November 4, Misfits Boxing co-president Mams Taylor announced that Ferguson would be returning to the ring in December to unify his interim title on the Misfits Mania – The Fight Before Christmas undercard.
 On November 19, the bout was announced for December 20 at the Dubai Duty Free Tennis Stadium in Dubai, UAE against Isle of Man influencer Warren Spencer.
+On November 22, Taylor confirmed during an X Space that the MFB middleweight champion, Saudi influencer AnEsonGib, had relinquish his title therefore making his bout with Spencer now set for the vacant MFB middleweight championship.
+Ferguson defeated Spencer via unanimous decision (49–45, 49–45, 48–46).

+Ferguson vs. Sebie

+On 31 August 2026, BoxRec accidentally leaked that Ferguson is set to return against a currently unannounced opponent on the Deen the Great vs. Henry Cejudo undercard.
+On September 5, Misfits Boxing formally announced that Ferguson would make his first title defense against former soccer player Kenzo Biyong on September 28 at the James L. Knight Center in Miami, Florida..
+On September 22 however, Biyong was replaced with Mahmoud Sebie due to travel restrictions.
+On the night, Ferguson defeated Sebi via second round technical successfully defending his title.
+After the bout, Ferguson faced off with YouTuber Austin McBroom.

+Freestyle wrestling career

+Ferguson signed with Real American Freestyle (RAF) on April 30, 2026.

+He lost to Arman Tsarukyan by technical fall in the co-main event of RAF 10 on June 13, 2026.